RosterElf Logo

 Common defence strategies

-Potential defences depend on the type of claim and facts of your case.
+Potential defences depend on the type of claim and the specific facts.
+A regular HR audit helps ensure your documentation is ready if a claim arises.

 Valid reason for dismissal